nickbaxter18/CodexHUB/docs/setup.md

 ## 5. Configure environment variables

+Start from the example that matches your workflow:

+- `.env.example` – minimal defaults with all automation disabled.
+- `.env.cursor-first.example` – enables Cursor integrations, knowledge ingestion, and telemetry.

+Regenerate both files with `pnpm run env:example` after introducing new variables so the templates and documentation stay in sync.
 Create a `.env` file (or export variables in your shell) with the following keys:

 | Variable                         | Description                                                                                                     |
 | -------------------------------- | --------------------------------------------------------------------------------------------------------------- |